Last updated Sep 13, 2023

 Step 2: Review changes for proper meanings

 Don’t blindly trust the codemods!
-They apply some heuristics to come up with the suggestions, but they don’t have enough context to be correct every time.
+Some heuristics are applied to come up with the suggestions, but they don’t have enough context to be correct every time.
 The following are some traps to watch for.

 There are tokens that have the same value but different names (for example, --ds-text and --ds-icon-warning-inverse are both Neutral1000 in the Light theme).
 Pick the one that most closely matches the intended use.
 When in doubt, use the Token picker.
 Refer to the available tokens page